Andrettin/Wyrmsun/readme.txt

 - Scouts and archers can now attack from within towers.
 - Experience is now distributed among nearby units (radius of 6) which belong to the same player as the unit that struck the final blow.
 - Mechanical units now no longer display Level and XP.
+- Added Sword Mastery learnable ability (for germanic warriors, gnomish recruits and Greebo) (graphics by Jinn).
 - Added Dwarven Militia (icon graphics by Jinn).

 * Upgrades